Jhsmit/cookiecutter-reproducible-analysis/README.md

 ```

 ├── LICENSE
-├── README.md                                      <- The top-level README for developers using this project.
+├── README.md                                      <- The top-level README with project information.
+├── log.md                                         <- The top-level README with project information.
+├── config.yaml                                    <- config settings available in hal.config.cfg object
+├── uv.lock                                        <- lockfile created and used by uv to create reproducible environments
+├── pyproject.toml                                 <- defines the project and sources for uv to create a uv.lock file
+├── ultraplot_presets.yaml                         <- plotting presets for ultraplot
 │
 ├── src                                            <- Source code for use in this project.
 │   ├── __init__.py                                <- Makes a Python module.
 |   |